Your Cart

 Should male partners seek BV treatment?

-As far as we know, BV-causing bacteria in the penile microbiome are not harmful to people with penises.
+As far as we know, BV-causing bacteria in the penile microbiome aren’t harmful to people with penises.
 (For the record, we have a feeling there would be more research on bacterial vaginosis if they were.)
 The purpose of treating the penile microbiota is to decrease your risk of re-acquiring BV-associated microbes into your vaginal microbiome.

-Multiple studies have tried different ways of giving a partner of someone with bacterial vaginosis an oral antibiotic, and none of these studies indicated an effective benefit over a placebo.
-A recent study in the NEJM, however, was the first to test topical antibiotics.
+The NJEM study was the first to test topical antibiotics.
 Researchers tracked 164 couples with women diagnosed with BV.
 The couples were divided into two groups:

 • Control group: Women received standard antibiotic treatment, while their male sexual partners received no treatment.